Healdsburg wine tasting collective showcases Sonoma-based small-production wineries.

 Montagne Russe

-2018 Montagne Russe Spring Hill Ranch Sonoma Coast Pinot Noir.
-Spring Hill Ranch Vineyard lies 3½ miles west of downtown Petaluma in a windy section of the Petaluma Gap AVA.
-From the first sniff, this medium-bodied Pinot projects classic Sonoma forest-floor earthiness that combines with layers of dark cherry-berry flavors to potent effect.
+Syrah was Bersofsky’s first successful garage effort (he speaks of the grape as his “first love”), but two Pinot Noirs from 2015, his inaugural commercial vintage, received mid-90s Wine Advocate scores, facilitating access to superior sources.
+One of them, Spring Hill Ranch Vineyard, lies 3½ miles west of downtown Petaluma in a windy section of the Petaluma Gap AVA.
+From the first sniff, the medium-bodied Montagne Russe Spring Hill Ranch Sonoma Coast Pinot Noir projects classic Sonoma forest-floor earthiness that combines with layers of dark cherry-berry flavors to potent effect.
 The wine has been described as a “Cab-lover’s Pinot”; no argument there.

-Tastings at Bacchus Landing start at $25, with wines also sold by the glass or bottle.
-There’s a market for picking up nibbles, though guests can bring outside food (but not alcohol) and have a picnic in the piazza or a redwoods-shaded area nearer Westside Road.
-Bacchus Landing presents live music in the piazza on the first Saturday (also noon–4 pm) of most months.
+The wineries discussed above see guests by appointment from Thursday through Monday (a few also on Tuesday and Wednesday).
+Tasting flights start at $25, and wines are also sold by the glass or bottle.
+Walk-ins are welcome, but making a reservation on summer weekends is a good idea.
+There’s a market for picking up nibbles, but guests can bring outside food (but not alcohol) and picnic in the piazza or a redwoods-shaded area nearer Westside Road.

 Why go: small brands with compelling stories; wines worth seeking out; convenient to U.S. 101 and downtown Healdsburg.